fnproject/fn/CONTRIBUTING.md

 ## How to contribute

+1. Get fn: `$ git clone https://github.com/fnproject/fn` (hint: do not clone your fork, it will break the build)
-1. Fork the repo
+1. Fork the repo on GitHub, add your remote: `$ git remote add fork https://github.com/$you/fn`
 2. Fix an issue or create an issue and fix it
-3. Create a Pull Request that fixes the issue
+3. Create a Pull Request that fixes the issue: `$ git push fork $your_branch` -> open PR from your repo to `fnproject/fn`
 4. Sign the [CLA](http://www.oracle.com/technetwork/community/oca-486395.html)
 5. Once processed, our CLA bot will automatically clear the CLA check on the PR
 6. Good Job!
 Thanks for being awesome!